OpenNebula/addon-kvm-sr-iov/README.md

 /var/lib/one/remotes/vmm/kvm-sriov/vf_maps/ib0_ofed:

 	device 0
 	port   1

-7. On VM hosts using this driver edit /etc/libvirt/qemu.conf and change the user and group to "root" then restart libvirtd.
+7- On VM hosts using this driver edit /etc/libvirt/qemu.conf and change the user and group to "root" then restart libvirtd.

-8. On the head node restart OpenNebula.
+8- On the head node restart OpenNebula.

-9. Create a virtual network in OpenNebula.
+9- Create a virtual network in OpenNebula.
 The "Bridge" field must contain "sriov_" prepended to the name of the file that contains the VF mapings, e.g. "sriov_ib0"

-10. Update the contextualisation scripts for the VMs with the code provided here.
+10- Update the contextualisation scripts for the VMs with the code provided here.

-11. Create hosts to use the "kvm_sriov" driver.
+11- Create hosts to use the "kvm_sriov" driver.

 ## Configuration

-VF_MAPS_PATH	The path where the driver must look for the VF map files DUMMY_BRIDGE	The bridge to which the dummy interfaces will be connected to DUMMY_MAC_PREFIX	The prefix used to differentiate SR-IOV devices from virtual devices DRIVER_MODE	Either "generic" or "mlnx_ofed2".
+VF_MAPS_PATH:	The path where the driver must look for the VF map files

+DUMMY_BRIDGE:	The bridge to which the dummy interfaces will be connected to

+DUMMY_MAC_PREFIX:	The prefix used to differentiate SR-IOV devices from virtual devices

+DRIVER_MODE:	Either "generic" or "mlnx_ofed2".
 Generic mode passes IP address to VMs through dummy interfaces.
 Mlnx_ofed2 mode encodes IP address in VF GUIDs

-HPC_MODE	Either "on" or "off".
+HPC_MODE:	Either "on" or "off".
 HPC mode improves the performance of VMs.
 The host's CPU is passed through to the VM, may break migration.
 The memory backing for the VM is set to huge pages, additional host configuration required.
 If a VM has as many vCPUs and the host has CPUs it is detected as a special case and the hosts NUMA architecture is passed to the VM.
 If a VM has as many vCPUs as a single NUMA node on the host the VM's CPUs will be pinned to a NUMA node.

 ## License